 In 1912, Canadian Collieries Ltd. developed the hydroelectric potential of Comox Lake and the Puntledge River to provide electricity for the operation of its coal mines in the surrounding areas.

 In 1955, BC Hydro’s predecessor, The BC Power Commission, acquired the development.
-The company then rebuilt the diversion dam, penstocks and powerhouse to expand the systems electrical output to nearby communities.
+The company then rebuilt the diversion dam, penstocks and powerhouse to expand the electrical output to nearby communities.
 The dam was upgraded once again in 1982.

 The heavily treed property surrounding the dam was made into a multi-use trail system for all to enjoy.
 These trails were also built to connect with Nymph Falls Nature Park.